 If your little one hates wearing a mask, you could try something like the Genovega Neck Gaiter.
 This gaiter style mask is a tube of stretchy fabric that wraps around the face and head.
 This particular gaiter is form-fitting and preventing most air gaps from forming even when talking or running.
 This mask has a filter pocket over the mouth area and is machine washable.
 The fabric is moisture-wicking and stays cool in the hot summer sun, which means better compliance when wearing.
 We like that it comes in a two-pack, so you have one to wear while the other is washing or you have one for a friend or sibling.

 Some testers don't care for the head wrapped, claustrophobic feeling of this style.
 Others like the style, but not the material of this specific gaiter as it felt "strange" (perhaps a result of being polyester).
-This mask style isn't for everyone, but for some testers, it was a favorite, and no other mask would do.
-If your little one messes with their traditional mask or struggles with the ear straps they usually have, we think a gaiter mask is worth a try, and the filter on this option makes it a unique standout in the gaiter market which are typically very thin and only one layer.
+This mask style isn't for everyone, but it was a favorite for some testers, and no other mask would do.
+If your little one messes with their traditional mask or struggles with the ear straps they usually have, we think a gaiter mask is worth a try.
+The filter on this option makes it a unique standout in the gaiter market, which are typically very thin and only one layer.

 The plain Easy @ Home Reusable Cloth Mask might be dull to look at, but it is better quality than some of the competition and well-constructed.
 It has a moldable nose piece, a chin shelf, and adjustable ear straps, which come together to create a snug-fitting mask with no gaps.
 This mask is larger than some of the competition, making it an excellent option for older kids or kids who don't want something cutesy on their faces.
-It is comfortable, has a filter pocket that is easy to access and comes in a pack of two, so you can wash one while you use one.
+It is comfortable and has a filter pocket that is easy to access, and comes in a pack of two to wash one while you use one.

 These masks are larger than much of the competition here but are still small enough for most kids and teens.
 They are not an adult size but could be too big for little ones younger than seven as the mask might ride up and into their eyes.
-It is also sort of boring compared tot eh competitors, but this could be a good thing if your child is too "cool" for kid-centric designs.
+It is also sort of boring compared to the competitors, but this could be a good thing if your child is too "cool" for kid-centric designs.
 Overall, this mask has a lot going for it, but testers weren't impressed by the boring design.
-Parents, on the other hand, loved the form-fitting features and the filter pocket for added layers of protection.
+On the other hand, parents loved the form-fitting features and the filter pocket for added layers of protection.

 If you want a straightforward reusable mask with a hint of cute, the Grifil Reusable with Filter Pocket is a good bet.
 This soft cotton mask is washable, reusable, and has a small filter pocket for carbon-activated filters.
 This mask fits younger users well, not shifting when talking or running; it managed very few gaps even without the form-fitting features we prefer.

 If quirky humor is your thing, the CIKIShield Face Mask comes with a variety of fun face options that are sure to bring a smile to others' faces.
-With choices like mustache, bear face, or vampire teeth, most kids can find something to like in this ten pack of washable face masks.
+Most kids can find something to like in this ten pack of washable face masks with choices like mustache, bear face, or vampire teeth.
 Testers thought the mask was soft on their faces, and the ear straps fit most testers well.

 This mask lacks any adjustable or form-fitting features like nose clip, chin shelf, or adjustable straps.
 This means it could result in air gaps or a poor fit.
 Some testers also disliked the thicker cloth straps compared to the thin elastic straps on the competition.
 Also, they lack a filter pocket and may not offer as much protection as some of the competition.
 However, they are very thick, which could be hot but also provides more protection than single or double layer masks.
 Overall, we think these masks are fun and suitable for some occasions where social distancing is possible for extra protection.
 Still, they wouldn't be our top choice for close quarters or places where social distancing is unlikely to be inforced.